Battlestar Galactica: The Plan: Music

 Bear McCreary returned to score The Plan.
 The score features ethnic instruments, similar to the score from the earlier seasons of the show, fitting with the time period the film is set in.
 It also features an original song "Apocalypse", which debuted at the Battlestar Galactica Orchestra's concerts at ComicCon 2009 – a melody designed as a counterpoint to a variation of the series' Gayatri mantra-Main Title (as performed during the end credits of The Plan).

 Reception

-On Rotten Tomatoes The Plan has 4 reviews listed, three positive, one negative.
-Most fans and the few reviewers have noted that this follow-up movie does not do justice to the weight and mythos of the series it partially retells.
+The review aggregation website Rotten Tomatoes reported a 83% approval rating based on 12 reviews.
 Peter Canavese of Groucho Reviews notes, "it's appropriate that the film should be about love" because that's why the Cylons call off the attack.

 Kevin Carr of 7M Pictures gave it 4 out of 5, praising the action, the effects, and the writing: "I found the movie to be a piece of brilliant writing because it managed to retrofit a neat little story arc into an existing series."

 Annalee Newitz of io9 was critical of the episode saying it "reveals The Cylons never actually had a plan" and although she was positive about some details that fans would enjoy, she said it was only for completists.